A shrub or small tree, capable of reaching over 6 metres tall, with smooth bark that is shed in papery strips or flakes.

 It is widespread with the most northern and disjunct records occurring in NSW around the Lismore and Armidale areas, then south around Newnes State Forest, Lithgow and Gosford with most of the range extending through Sydney and the southern highlands, to the ACT, down the south coast and southern tablelands, into eastern Victoria.

 It grows in sandy swamps and rocky streams in swampy shrubland and sclerophyll woodland and forest.

-Leaves are narrow-elliptic to ovate/obovate to oblong, to 35 mm long and to 7 mm wide, often with a felty surface and a short, pointed tip.
+Leptospermum spp. have simple and alternate leaves.
+In this species, leaves are narrow-elliptic to ovate/obovate to oblong, to 35 mm long and to 7 mm wide, often with a felty surface and a short, pointed tip.